o2r-project/api/docs/compendium/metadata.md

 ## Update metadata

 The following endpoint can be used to update the `o2r` metadata elements.
-_Only authors of a compendium can update the metadata._
 All other metadata sub-properties are only updated by the platform itself.

+!!! note "Metadata update rights"

+    Only authors of a compendium can update the metadata, or users with the required [user level](user.md#user-levels).

 ### Metadata update request